TeletronicsDotAe/infinite-gallery/README.md

 See [demo](demo) for demonstrations of using the componenet

+This component also comes wrapped in a [Angular directive](https://github.com/TeletronicsDotAe/infinite-gallery-angular)

 Bower
 * Dependency: tlt.infinite-gallery
 * Use `bower info tlt.infinite-gallery` to list available versions